tsahara/r7rs/content/procs.md

 The result is unspecified if any other character in a string occurs after a backslash.

-\vest Except for a line ending, any character outside of an escape sequence stands for itself in the string literal.
+Except for a line ending, any character outside of an escape sequence stands for itself in the string literal.
 A line ending which is preceded by {\cf\backwhack{}\hyper{intraline whitespace}} expands to nothing (along with any trailing intraline whitespace), and can be